txt/se17/README.md

 given the available resources.
 So:

-- programmers are aware they are building one system
+- programmers build one system
-- engineers are awware they are exploring many alternate systems (and the  reasons why we should be doing one, and not the others).
+- engineers explore many alternatives to learn which one is (currently) the best.

 This  means that SE is an <u>**experimental discipline**</u>
 where engineers are always testing  trade offs between what